vlmontegrande/rivals-blog/README.md

 # Rivals of Aether Blog - blog.vlmontegrande.com

 This is my personal blog for the platform fighting game Rivals of Aether.
 It's built with Eleventy, a static site generator, and containerized with Docker + nginx on my self-hosted web server.
-The localhost on the server is exposed via a Cloudflare tunnel.

 ## Usage